 Porto and its surrounding areas open up a great variety of activities and tours.
 The center of Porto and many other historic cities in the region offer cultural, culinary and urban highlights as well as many other sights to explore.
-If you like sports, the beaches of the Atlantic, the river landscape of the Douro and the mountainous hinterland with its forests and parks give you countless opportunities to practice your favorite sport in the great outdoors.
+If you like sports, the Beach Lodge, the beaches of the Atlantic Ocean, the river landscape of the Douro and the mountainous hinterland with its forests and parks give you countless opportunities to practice your favorite sport in the great outdoors.

 Full day or half-day tours – the north of Portugal offers a wide range of historical, cultural and very special scenic highlights.

 Porto, also called Oporto, is the second largest city in Portugal and one of the oldest cities in Europe.
 Built in the Middle Ages around the estuary of the Douro River, the city is also known as the "capital of the north" of Portugal.
 The terraced structure of the old town of Ribeira with its narrow streets and typical Portuguese architecture has been a UNESCO World Heritage Site since 1996.
 In Porto, maritime ambiance and ancient tradition meet modern way of life.
 The city offers a unique cultural diversity, attracting more and more young and active people from all over Europe every year.
 The city owes this popularity to its title of "Best European Destination", achieved in 2012, 2014 and 2017, beating 18 other major European cities.

 Distance: 20 km / 20 min. by car / 30 min. by metro.

 Don't miss the opportunity to explore Porto and its highlights!
 In Porto you will find a large number of different providers offering guided tours through this beautiful metropolis.
 Among the most popular tours are the Six Bridges Boat Tour, Street Art Tours, Medieval Tours, museum tours, Porto At Night Tours and scooter tours.